equinix-labs/metal-github-actions-workshop/docs/parts/part2.md

 Before proceeding to the next part let's take a few minutes to discuss what we did.
 Here are some questions to start the discussion.

-* Can you run additional tests on Equinix Metal resources before deleting them?
-* What other events can trigger a GitHub Actions workflow?
+* Are there other ways to create a GitHub Actions workflow for your repository?
-* What kind of Equinix Metal resources can you create in a GitHub Actions workflow?
+* How do you decide whether to configure a GitHub Actions secret or a GitHub Actions variable?